Florida exam calculator

 Is the problem taxing a deed or transfer of property?

-Use a deed rate: $0.70 per $100 in most counties, $0.60 in Miami-Dade for single-family dwellings, or $1.05 in Miami-Dade for other property types.
+Use a deed rate: $0.70 per $100 in most counties, $0.60 in Miami-Dade for transfers of only a single-family dwelling, or $1.05 in Miami-Dade for other transfers.

 Is the problem taxing a recorded mortgage or lien?